Transportation

 Teaching a child to ride a bicycle, St. Malo, Brittany.
 (Photo copyright © by Kaj Halberg)

-This woman is selling pitaya (Hylocereus undatus) from her bicycle, Hanoi, Vietnam.
+Woman, selling pitaya (Hylocereus undatus) from her bicycle, Hanoi, Vietnam.
+This cactus species is described on the page Plants: Cacti.
 (Photo copyright © by Kaj Halberg)

 Fresh meat, transported on a bicycle, Kathmandu, Nepal.
 (Photo copyright © by Kaj Halberg)

-Milkman at work, with brass jars on his bicycle, Bundi, Rajasthan, India.
+Milkman at work, with brass jars tied to his bicycle, Bundi, Rajasthan, India.
 (Photo copyright © by Kaj Halberg)

 Men, carrying their bicycles across the Rapti River, Sauraha, southern Nepal.
 (Photo copyright © by Kaj Halberg)